phpMyAdmin

 - Under File to Import, click Choose File and select the

-file from your computer. - Click Import at the bottom and wait for the process to complete.
+.sqlfile from your computer. - Click Import at the bottom and wait for the process to complete.

 2. Import from the Server Upload Directory

-You can also import files already uploaded to your server in /var/www/html/
+You can also import files already uploaded to your server in /var/www/html/.

 - Upload the

-using File Manager. - Open phpMyAdmin and (optionally) select the target database.
+.sqlfile to/var/www/html/using File Manager. - Open phpMyAdmin and (optionally) select the target database.

 - Click Import in the top menu.